varunmadhavam/RTL_Design_With_SKY130/README.md

       ![](/src/img/syncrst1.png)

 # Day3 - Combinational and Sequential optimizations.
-  The synthesis tool can adopt various techniques to the most optimised desing for power, area or performance.
+  The synthesis tool can adopt various techniques to the most optimized design for power, area or performance.
 This section tries to cover some of those techniques.
-  1. ## Combinational Logic Optimisations.
+  1. ## Combinational Logic Optimizations.
-     Some of the common techniques used for optimising combinational logic are contant propogation and boolean logic minimisation.
+     Some of the common techniques used for optimizing combinational logic are constant propagation and boolean logic minimization.
 These are covered in detail below.
      1.  **Constant Propagation**\
          In this technique, constant inputs to the logic are propagate to the output which results in a minimized expression implementing the same logic.
 For example consider the case y=((ab)+c)' when b is tied to 0.
          ![](/src/img/opt1.png)